Hoshino earned his Open Championship debut in style in May 2021 with a four-stroke victory at the Asia-Pacific Diamond Cup.

 Three months after that came his first Japan Tour success at the Fujisankei Classic, where he finished five clear of the field.
 He lifted that title again in 2020 – this time via a play-off – and in between won the Dunlop Srixon Fukushima Classic by two, reaching 20 under par before the final round was called off because of bad weather.

-Hoshino had still to enter the world’s top 100 at that point, but he soon did so and his career has since hit new heights with his two wins this year, the first coming at the Kansai Open.
+Hoshino had still to enter the world’s top 100 at that point, but he soon did so and his career hit new heights with two wins in 2021, the first coming at the Kansai Open.